-Most of those people hoping to sell their home are advised that they should try to stage their home at least a little to make it more appealing to potential buyers.
+Most Houston home owners hoping to sell their property are advised that they should try to stage their home to make it more appealing to potential buyers.

-This is indeed generally good advice, but it is something often best left to professionals, as there are certain little mistakes and oversights many amateurs make when staging a home that should be avoided at all costs.
+This is indeed generally good advice, but it is something often best left to a Houston home staging professional, as there are certain little mistakes and oversights many amateurs make when staging a home that should be avoided at all costs.
 Here are some of the most important of those:

 Not Keeping the Front Entrance Tidy

 You may have spent hours making sure that the interior of your home looks just right but have you checked that the front entrance to your home is tidy and free of dust and debris?
 This is something you have to ensure right before every single viewing of your home as a buyer’s initial impression begins to before they even enter your home.

 Aside from sweeping on a regular basis try adding a colorful new doormat into the mix as well, just not one with any personal slogans , welcome is fine.

 Homeowners often hear that when staging their home they need to depersonalize it.
 This is true, but it’s easy to go a little too far.
 Seeing multiple rooms decked out in beige or light gray might not turn buyers off, but it won’t make your home very memorable for them, either.

 Your best bet is to include a little contrast in your neutral palette for visual interest.
 You can do this with simple things like throw pillows or wall art.

 Not Making Sure All the Lights Work

 Potential buyers do have a tendency to wander around a home opening cupboard doors and flicking lights on and off.
 Should they come across one that does not work that fact is likely to instantly trigger a red flag in their minds.